 If you decide to pay your employees before Thanksgiving Day, here is an example of how you could process your payroll.

 If you normally process your payroll on Thursdays, please plan on processing it on Wednesday, Nov.
-21. For direct deposit: If your check date falls between Thursday, Nov.
-22 and Friday, Nov.
-23, please consider processing your payroll early.
-For all other federal holidays for 2018, click here.
+27. For direct deposit: If your check date falls between Thursday, Nov.
+28 and Friday, Nov.
+29, please consider processing your payroll early.

 PrimePay’s Time Clock solution integrates your time tracking with Online Payroll to ensure accuracy.
 No more worrying about holidays!
 We have it covered for you.
 Click here to learn more or fill out the form below.